darccyy/trustworthytimes/README.md

 Open the `./news` folder.
 To edit an article, edit the file.
 To create a new article, copy `./news/template.md` and rename it to the new article id, then fill out the points.

-To put it onto the server, create a pull request (idk just search it up), and include a description of what has been changed.

 # Todo